charlyecastro/pinwheel-challenge/README.txt

 OVERVIEW

+    Context:
+        In America, taxes are often complex and require many different PDF forms and posted informational notices.
+The IRS keeps records of the current tax year's forms and historical forms going back many years online on their Prior Year Products page.

+    Challenge:
+        For this challenge write two different utilities for searching IRS tax forms:

+        - GET FORMS: Taking a list of tax form names, search the website and return some informational results in json.

+        - DOWNLOAD FORMS: Taking a tax form name and a range of years, download all PDFs available within that range.

+    Requirements:
+        - Python Version 3.8.5 (Python 3.8.0 should be fine)
+        - Make sure to run `python3 -m pip install -r requirements.txt`

 GET FORMS
     Description:
-        This command takes in a string of forms which are seperated by commas for example ("Form W-2G, Form W-10, Form 720").
+        This command takes in a string of forms which are seperated by commas For example ("Form W-2G, Form W-10, Form 720").
 This command prints a json array containing objects for each form in the given string.
 Each object contains the form number, form title, min year available, and max year available.
 Below are examples for this command.

     Successful Command:
         python3 main.py get-forms "Form W-2G, Form 720"